aboutyou/dart_packages/packages/sign_in_with_apple/example/android/README.md

 ## Testing both V1 and V2 Android Embeddings

-In order to veryfy that both version of embeddings work please run here:
+In order to verify that both version of embeddings work please run here:

 ```bash
 ./gradlew app:connectedAndroidTest -Ptarget=`pwd`/../../test/sign_in_with_apple_e2e.dart